LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 It takes about 1/3 fewer CPU cycles to increment a counter when it's cached vs when isn't.

 #### Tagged Counters
-It takes about 5 times fewer CPU cycles to increment a counter with an `Enum` tag when it's cached in an `EnumMap` vs when isn't cached.
+It takes about 5 times fewer CPU cycles to increment a counter with an `enum` tag when it's cached in an `EnumMap` vs when isn't cached.
 Surprisingly, using a `HashMap` in a single-threaded environment is only about 11% slower than using an `EnumMap`.

 ## Final Thoughts